jquintanilla4/watermarker/README.md

 === Video Watermarker ===

 ?
 What would you like to watermark?
-(Use arrow keys) ❯ Single video file
+(Use arrow keys) ❯ Single video
-  All videos in a directory
+  Directory of videos

-Enter the path to your video file: test_video/sample.mp4 Enter watermark text - Line 1: Copyright 2024
+?
+Enter the path to your video file: test_video/sample.mp4 ?
+Watermark text - Line 1 (optional): Copyright 2024
-Enter watermark text - Line 2: My Company Name
+?
+Watermark text - Line 2 (optional):

+Coverage controls how much screen area the text occupies; opacity controls transparency.
+Watermark coverage percentage (1-100%) [50]: 60
+Watermark opacity percentage (0-100%) [15]: 20

 Video info:
 Resolution: 1920x1080